Todos Santos Mexico – What To Do In One Day

 La Esquina is conveniently located on the way to the beach.
 After we had our second coffee and breakfast there we walked to the beach.
 To get there we followed the dusty road that starts on the right side of La Esquina and goes all the way to Playa La Cachora.

-It’s a quiet 20-minute (1.8 km / 1.1 miles) walk alongside a lot of palm trees, a few hotels and some farmland.
+It’s a quiet 20-minute (1.8 km / 1.1 miles) walk alongside a lot of palm trees, a few hotels, and some farmland.
 There is plenty of shade which is great considering the heat and length of the walk.
 Alternatively, you could also take a bike or car on that road.

-Walking through palm trees on the way to the beach in Todos Santos
+Walking through palm trees on the way to the beach in Todos Santos Mexico

 Following the sandy road to Playa La Cachora